Major snowstorm hits Chicago, heads toward New England

 The storm followed a blizzard last week that pummeled parts of the East Coast, especially New England states, where up to three feet (90 cm) of snow piled up.
 New York City had prepared for a major storm but was spared the brunt.

-In Massachusetts, the forecasted snow prompted officials to postpone proceedings scheduled for Monday in the murder trial of ex-New England Patriots star Aaron Hernandez.
-In Chicago, proceedings at the U.S District Court, Northern District of Illinois, were canceled for Monday.
+In Massachussetts, the forecasted snow prompted officials to postpone proceedings scheduled for Monday in the murder trial of ex-New England Patriots star Aaron Hernandez.

+School closings were announced in several states for Monday, including many in Chicago and all public schools in Providence, Rhode Island.

 Slippery and snowy roads were reported in numerous states and the Ohio Turnpike banned travel on Sunday for some traffic, such as vehicles with trailers.
 In South Dakota, a woman died on Saturday when her car slid off an icy road, the state Department of Public Safety said on Sunday.

 (Reporting by Kevin Murphy in Kansas City.
-Additional reporting by Fiona Ortiz in Chicago, Kay Henderson in Des Moines and Todd Epp in Sioux Falls, S.D.; Editing by Andre Grenon, Frances Kerry and Sandra Maler)
+Additional reporting by Fiona Ortiz in Chicago, Kay Henderson in Des Moines and Todd Epp in Sioux Falls, S.D.; Editing by Andre Grenon and Frances Kerry)